Labels consist of small bits of paper that provide information about an object. In fact, this article portrays how to print Avery labels from Excel.

 - At this point, press the No Scaling drop-down and select Fit All Columns on One Page option.

 Finally, you’re ready to print the labels.
 In addition, you can observe the print preview as shown in the screenshot below.

-Read More: How to Create Labels Without Word in Excel (Step-by-Step Guide)
+Read More: How to Print Labels from Excel in Word